-CRITERIA FOR ACADEMIC YEAR 2022/23
+CRITERIA FOR ACADEMIC YEAR 2025/26

 Marden Primary Academy caters for pupils between the ages of 4 and 11.
 Our Pupil Admission Number is set at FIFTEEN.
-This is the number of pupils who can be admitted in any one, year group.
+This is the number of pupils who can be admitted in any one year group in the admissions year.